BaronKhan/WA-LLE/README.md

 # WA-LLE: Walking Aid - Limitless Living for the Elderly

-This repository contains work for that has been done to develop robotic walking aids for the elderly.
+This repository contains work that has been done to develop robotic walking aids for the elderly.

 *This README should always reflect the current state of the repository.
 If you create a new node, please add it to the Nodes section below with a short description and update the Usage instructions as necessary.*